daresnick/Case-Study-II-share/report.md

 ### Question 4

 - **1.)
-First, d ownload âTempâ data set.
+First, download a 'Temp' data set.
 Find the difference between the maximum and the minimum monthly average temperatures for each country and report/visualize top 20 countries with the maximum differences for the period since 1900.**

 - **2.)
-Select a subset of data called âUStempâ where US land temperatures from 01/01/1990 in Temp data.
+Select a subset of data called 'UStemp' where US land temperatures from 01/01/1990 in Temp data.
 Use UStemp dataset to answer the followings.**

-  - **a) Create a new column to display the monthly average land temperatures in Fahrenheit (Â°F).**
+  - **a) Create a new column to display the monthly average land temperatures in Fahrenheit (°F).**

   - **b) Calculate average land temperature by year and plot it.
 The original file has the average land temperature by month.**

   - **c) Calculate the one year difference of average land temperature by year and provide the maximum difference (value) with corresponding two years.**

 - **3.)
-Download âCityTempâ data set.
+Download 'CityTemp' data set.
 Find the difference between the maximum and the minimum temperatures for each major city and report/visualize top 20 cities with maximum differences for the period since 1900.**

 - **4.)
 Compare the two graphs in (i) and (iii)  and comment it.**